 Education mainly has three purposes – to teach students to socialize with others, to enhance knowledge, and to make the students eligible to get a job.

 The Indian education system barely puts emphasis on the first two purposes.
-It just serves as an agent to instill a sense of competition among the students, treat them as participants in a race, and motivate them to score as high as possible to get a job.
+It just serves as an agent to instil a sense of competition among the students, treat them as participants in a race, and motivate them to score as high as possible to get a job.
 In this process, the average and below average students, who form a majority, lag behind.
 They are not adequately prepared for employment.

 There is not enough emphasis on practical knowledge in the Indian education system.
 Most of the syllabus consists of theories.
 This is worsened by the lack of emphasis on understanding the concepts.
 More importance is given to memorizing the facts, and then students are assessed from the marks they score in the exams, which is unfair under the current circumstances.
 Critical analysis, questioning what is being taught, innovation, and creativity are not entertained.